The HPI Check

 Car HPI checks provide you with Critical information.

 The Higher Purchase Inspection Company (HPI) are the car history check market leaders in the UK.
-However, every car check service including HPI have limitations on the background information they can provide you about any used car.
+However, all car check services have limitations on the background information they can provide to you about any used car.

 This article will show you what is and is NOT covered on any car check.

 Marcus Rockey has bought and sold over 9.1 million pounds worth of used cars to the trade and public over almost 25 years.
 During that time he has HPI checked every single used car he has ever purchased.
 Here, he shares trade secrets and tips to running a perfect car check every time.

 Access an Exclusive UCG 5% Discount on any HPI Vehicle Check.
 To get your discount use the link below or any links on this page.
 Your discount will show on the payment page after you have chosen your products i.e. one check £19.99 or three checks £29.97 (minus your discount).

 The organisation trading as HPI Limited, (HPI and HPI Check are trademarks of HPI Limited,) began trading in 1938.
 The Used Car Guy is a partner and advocate of HPI as the UK’s vehicle check expert.